jgi-kbase/IDMappingService/design/design.md

 * Every namespace has one or more administrators.
 * A namespace may be publicly mappable.
 At creation a namespace is not publicly mappable but this property may be changed by namespace administrators at will.

-* Creating a mapping is controlled by whether the namespaces are publicly mappable and to which namespace the PNID belongs:
+### Creating and deleting mappings
-  * If one of the namespaces in a mapping is not publicly mappable and the other is, the PNID must exist in the namespace that is not publicly mappable and the user must be an administrator of that namespace.
+* To create a mapping including a namespace that is not publicly mappable, a user must be an administrator of that namespace.
-  * If both namespaces are in mappings that are not publicly mappable the user must be an administrator of both namespaces and must specify which NID is the PNID.
+* When creating a mapping, the user must specify which NID is the PNID, and the user must be an administrator for the namespace in the NID.
-  * If both namespaces in a mapping are publicly mappable, the user creating or deleting the mapping must be an administrator of at least one of the namespaces, and the PNID must exist in a namespace for which the user is an administrator.
+* To delete a mapping, the user must be an administrator of the namespace in which the PNID exists.

-* An administrator may only delete a mapping where the PNID exists in a namespace for which they have administrator access.
+Less abstractly, the PNID can be thought of as the user's 'home' namespace, and the other NID as the 'target' namespace.
+Typically the target will be a public repository of data, like NCBI, and the home will be a system associated with the user, like KBase.
+The user would often have administration rights on the home system, but not on the target, but the target would typically be publicly mappable such that the user can create a mapping from their system to the public system.

 ### Administration